Reginald Francis Arthur Hobbs: Early life and education

-Hobbs was born in Tyldesley, Lancashire, to Capt.
-Simpson Hackett Hobbs of the 89th Foot, a wire manufacturer, and Sarah Bayley.
-His elder brother, Lt.
-Colonel Charles James Willoughby Hobbs, died of wounds in the First World War.
+Hobbs was born in Tyldesley, Lancashire, to Captain Simpson Hackett Hobbs of the 89th Foot, a wire manufacturer, and Sarah Bayley.
+His elder brother, Lieutenant Colonel Charles James Willoughby Hobbs, died of wounds in the First World War.
 He was educated at Wellington College and the Royal Military Academy, Woolwich.
+Playing as a forward, Hobbs was capped twice for the England national rugby union team.